quixdb/squash/plugins/blosc/blosc.md

 ### Compression Only ###

-- **level** (integer, 0-9, default 6) — compression level.
-0 means no
+- **level** (integer, 1-9, default 6) — compression level.
+1 is
-  compression, 9 is the maximum.
+  fastest, 9 is highest compression ratio.
 - **type-size** (integer, default 1) — number of bytes for the atomic type in the uncompressed data.
 For example, if you are trying to compress 64-bit integers, use 8.